Xomega-Net/XomegaFramework/README.md

 ## Getting Started

-1. The easiest way to get started with Xomega Framework is to install our free Visual Studio extension Xomega.Net, which provides preconfigured project templates for ASP.NET, WPF and SPA applications, and allows you to instantly generate complete and powerful search and details views right from your service model.
+1. The easiest way to get started with Xomega Framework is to install our free Visual Studio extension Xomega.Net, which provides preconfigured project templates for Blazor, ASP.NET, WPF and SPA applications, and allows you to instantly generate complete and powerful search and details views right from your service model.
 Please check [our web site](http://xomega.net) for more details.

-2. You can also run our [Xomega.Examples](https://github.com/Xomega-Net/Xomega.Examples) applications to see the framework in action.
+2. You can also run our [Xomega.Examples](https://github.com/Xomega-Net/Xomega.Examples) applications to see the framework in action using all supported technologies and architectures.

 3. A more manual way involves adding [Xomega NuGet packages](http://www.nuget.org/packages?q=xomega.framework) to your Visual Studio project, and reading [How To guides on our forum](http://xomega.net/Tutorials/HowTos.aspx).
 Feel free to post your questions there if you don't find the information you need.